MatteGarba/Covid19-Data-Visualization/README.md

 ### Repository structure:
 * Code of the project available in two versions: .py & .ipynb (it is suggested to work on *Google Colaboratory* as I did and it is guaranteed to work);
 * A local copy of the population dataset that for simplicity is in this repository to be automatically imported while running the code;
-* README.md file and possibly some images used for this presentation;
+* README.md file and the images used for this presentation;